Indoor netball: Australia

 In Australia there are two national championships held annually, the Open National Championships and the Aged National Championships.
 The Opens have four divisions: Men's, Ladies, Mixed and Under-21 Ladies, whilst the Aged Nationals have four divisions: Over 30 Ladies, Over 30 Mixed, Under 18 Mixed and the Under 18 Ladies.
 From these tournaments the respective All Star teams are chosen as a reflection of the best players in Australia in each division.
 Indoor Netball is played socially throughout Australia.
 Various districts, centres or arenas take part in these competitions including the Rec Club Miranda) which is one of Sydney's oldest indoor sports centres.

 New Zealand

-In New Zealand there are three major tournaments, held annually: the Northern Superleague competition (based in Auckland, also including Hamilton), The Central Superleague competition (based in Wellington, also including Manawatu, Taranaki and Napier and the Southern Superleague competition (based in Christchurch).
+In New Zealand there are three major tournaments, held annually: the Northern Superleague competition (based in Auckland, also including Hamilton), The Central Superleague competition (based in Wellington, also including Manawatū, Taranaki and Napier and the Southern Superleague competition (based in Christchurch).

 At the end of these seasons there is a National tournament which the best teams from these three competitions enter.
 This competition consists of a Mixed Grade,Mens Grade, Ladies Grade, Over40s Grade, Over 35s Grade, Over 30s Grade, Under 21s Grade and an Under 19s Grade.
 This takes place the first weekend of March each year.